Scott Disick Slammed Over Son Reign’s Long Hair

 “How can a grown man date a teen after being with a grown women?
 She looks like his daughter just saying,” another fan commented.

 Richie’s famous father, American Idol judge Lionel Richie, is also unsure of the couple.
 According to People, Richie spoke out about his daughter’s relationship with Disick, saying that it was “just a phase.”
-He also said that he told his daughter that he doesn’t really know what to think so he will just be his cheerful self and move on.
+He also said that he told his daughter that he doesn’t really know what to think, so he will just be his cheerful self and move on.